blackfalcon/Front-End-Devloper__Book-of-Answers/css/specificity.md

 Aside from CSS differences, there are specific differences in regards to the HTML attributes and how the browser will render this content.
 That being said, HTML is very forgiving and will not throw a non-rendering error on the page if you break these rules.
 But, there will be issues that may arise.

 Classes can be used again and again on the page and have relative specificity as determined by the matrix above.
-IDs on the other hand are to be unique and only referenced ONCE per view.
+IDs, on the other hand, are to be unique and only referenced ONCE per view.
 Like I said, using an ID over and over in the same view will not break its UI.
-In fact the browser UI rendering engine will not really care and may throw a silent error.
+In fact, the browser UI rendering engine will not really care and may throw a silent error.
 But when using JavaScript and you try to target an ID that is duplicated on a view, there will be a significant error that will break functionality.

 ## How I would answer this in an interview
-To answer the CSS part of the question, I would reference the relative differences in specificity (but be sure you understand that, as it will probably be a follow-up question).
-Then I would also caveat that with the fact that IDs need to be unique per view and have a higher specificity rating, whereas CLASSES are less specific and are intended for repeated use.
+CSS specificity is a fine-line to be walked.
+Not understanding how it works you will find yourself at the mercy of the cascade.
+Use it like a hammer and you will quickly paint yourself into a corner.
+CSS specificity is not a mystery as most think.
+It is a very clear series of calculations that determine a selectors importance in the scope of the view.